AnishGitFlow/byte2build-python/python_coding_days_21_40.md

 ---

-## Day 13: Extract Domain from Email
+## ✅Day 13: Extract Domain from Email

 **Problem Statement:**
 Extract domain name from an email address.